Hexman07/d-eventos-se-project/README.md

 ### Hosting
 *

-## Landing Page
+## Home Page
-The landing page welcomes users and shows the most relevant events based on recent events and the date.
+The Home page welcomes users and shows the events which are arriving close.
 The featured events section presents users with ideas for events that they may want to explore.
 ![Landing Page](https://user-images.githubusercontent.com/31423958/116631327-b320c080-a909-11eb-8379-b4cbcccd96d3.gif)

 ## User Authentication